shidel/FDI/README.md

 ### Installer FDINS???.BAT scripts included on BOOT disk.

+        Note:       When an FDINS???.BAT is called.
+The current drive and directory are set automatically to the location of the FDINS???.BAT file.
+Also, errorlevel must be 0 on exit from the FDINS???.BAT script or the Installer will assume failure and terminate.
+You may easily insure that it continues by using "verrlvl 0" to clear any existing errorlevel value.
+Also, any custom FDINS???.BAT scripts should test the OS_NAME and OS_VERSION to insure compatibility with the version of FreeDOS being installed.

         FDINS000    Creates a backup folder of OS and CONFIG files if OBAK is set to "y".
 If it is "z" then a zip archive is created and stored in C:\FDBACKUP\ directory.
 If "n", then